Android-BD/learn-a-foreign-language/README.md

 1. Users can create lists (available on web) and choose which list to use in the Android app
 2. Users can add words to one, many or zero list (available on the website)
+3. Detect URL in meanings and make them clickable in the Android app

 ### 0.5